 Discussion about Divorce and Marriage 1

-Then Jesus left Capernaum and went down to the region of Judea and into the area east of the Jordan River.
-Once again crowds gathered around him, and as usual he was teaching them.
+When Jesus had finished saying these things, he left Galilee and went down to the region of Judea east of the Jordan River.

-Some Pharisees came and tried to trap him with this question: "Should a man be allowed to divorce his wife?"
+Some Pharisees came and tried to trap him with this question: "Should a man be allowed to divorce his wife for just any reason?"

 Jesus Blesses the Children 13

-One day some parents brought their children to Jesus so he could touch and bless them.
+One day some parents brought their children to Jesus so he could lay his hands on them and pray for them.
 But the disciples scolded the parents for bothering him.

-When Jesus saw what was happening, he was angry with his disciples.
-He said to them, "Let the children come to me.
+But Jesus said, "Let the children come to me.
 Don't stop them!
-For the Kingdom of God belongs to those who are like these children."
+For the Kingdom of Heaven belongs to those who are like these children."

-Then he took the children in his arms and placed his hands on their heads and blessed them.
+And he placed his hands on their heads and blessed them before he left.

-Looking at the man, Jesus felt genuine love for him.
-"There is still one thing you haven't done," he told him.
-"Go and sell all your possessions and give the money to the poor, and you will have treasure in heaven.
+Jesus told him, "If you want to be perfect, go and sell all your possessions and give the money to the poor, and you will have treasure in heaven.
 Then come, follow me."

-At this the man's face fell, and he went away sad, for he had many possessions.
+But when the young man heard this, he went away sad, for he had many possessions.

 The disciples were astounded.
 "Then who in the world can be saved?" they asked.

 Jesus looked at them intently and said, "Humanly speaking, it is impossible.
-But not with God.
-Everything is possible with God."
+But with God everything is possible."

-Then Peter began to speak up.
-"We've given up everything to follow you," he said.
+Then Peter said to him, "We've given up everything to follow you.
+What will we get?"